 An Older Cockapoo is a Calmer Cockapoo

-As your cockapoo gets older, from about seven years, he might start experiencing age-related issues, but somewhere in between his puppy years, the terrible teens and “old age” are his (and your) best years.
+As your cockapoo gets older, from about seven years, he might start experiencing age-related issues, but somewhere between his puppy years, the terrible teens and “old age” are his (and your) best years.
 While he might not be stealing shoes, toys and other valuable items, he has enough energy for walks, playtime and other fun activities.
-If you notice that he doesn’t have as much energy as normal, or is more listless, there’s a good chance he’s not feeling well.
+If you notice that he doesn’t have as much energy as normal or is more listless, there’s a good chance he’s not feeling well.

 How to Calm Your Cockapoo Down Naturally

-Some cockapoos stay young at heart regardless of their age, but if you feel like your dog isn’t as calm as he could be, make sure he’s getting enough physical activity and mental stimulation.
+Some cockapoos stay young at heart regardless of age, but if you feel like your dog isn’t as calm as he could be, make sure he’s getting enough physical activity and mental stimulation.
 A bored pup is usually a destructive one.

 What owners say